nablarch/nablarch-document/en/examples/06/index.rst

 In addition, as in the above example, when mapping under /action and acting as a single action, \
 it is necessary to set additional settings for other handlers or change the contents of the request.

-The following are some points to consider for other handlers included in the standard handler configuration of the web application execution control infrastructure.
+The following are some points to consider for other handlers included in the standard handler configuration of the web application runtime platform.

 - Database connection management handlers and transaction control handlers